Aratoud/VHDL_Calculator/readme.md

 # VHDL CALCULATOR

-This is a simple post-fix calculator capable of handling 4 basic arithmetic operations on 3 bit decimal numbers
+This is a simple post-fix calculator capable of handling 4 basic arithmetic operations on 3-bit decimal numbers

 [Video Of The Project](https://www.youtube.com/watch?v=KgNEJJRphXg&t=4s)